Frank is interested in cars, car racing, and sharing bits of information that are hard to find.

 - Bring the car to a local auto parts store or garage that will reset your car's ECU for free so that the "check engine" light goes off.

-How to Replace an Oxygen Sensor (not on a Volkswagen)
+How to Replace an Oxygen Sensor on Other Cars

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.